-A variety of publicly accessible urban park spaces should be provided and maintained by the developer and/or a public private partnership entity, on the site for the benefit of commuters, residents, employees, surrounding neighbors, and visitors to contribute to a sense of identity and organization for both the site and the broader TSA.
+A variety of publicly accessible urban park spaces should be provided on the site for the benefit of commuters, residents, employees, surrounding neighbors, and visitors to contribute to a sense of identity and organization for both the site and the broader TSA.
 Parks should be designed as part of a network that collectively provides varied and high-quality open spaces in line with the standards for urban park development as described in the Urban Parks Framework in the Parks and Recreation section of the Policy Plan.
 The civic plaza in the southern portion near the Metrorail entrance should accommodate high pedestrian and bicycle traffic and a variety of programming.
 Other park spaces on the site could include pocket and linear parks, plazas, common greens, and recreation-focused urban parks.
 Pedestrian connections should be provided to nearby publicly accessible parks, including Mount Eagle and Huntington Park, and to Land Unit I as described under the Multimodal circulation section below.
-Redevelopment under the option should offset park and recreation needs that cannot be fully provided on the site due to the grade change, such as sports fields, at off-site locations.
+Redevelopment under the option should offset park and recreation needs that cannot be fully provided on the site due to the grade change, such as a rectangle field, at off-site locations.
 Other methods for mitigating impacts of development on park and recreation facilities should also be considered, including contributions, land dedication, and others, in line with the Parks and Recreation section of the Policy Plan.